Zelgadis87/rule-reactor/README.md

 # Updates (reverse chronological order)

 Currently ALPHA

+2016-03-22 v0.0.9 Improved rule matching further by packing all arrays with -1 in place of undefined.
+Ensures JavaScript engine does not convert a sparse array into a map internally.
+Corrected documentation regarding permutations explored for Send More Money.

 2016-03-21 v0.0.8 Added Send More Money example for stress testing joins.
 Further optimized cross-product to reduce heap use.
 Optimized call of cross-product in rule processing to reduce possible size of cross-product based on the rule being tested.
 The net performance improvements have been 5x to 10x, depending on the